anhender/mse_ML_datasets/README.md

 ## Data
 This repository contains datasets gathered from a variety of papers related to machine learning models used for materials discovery.
 The 'raw_data' directory contains the pre-split datasets, while the 'split_data' directory contains the split datasets.
 All datasets are in .csv format.
 An explanation of the specific method used for splitting each dataset is described below.

-Datasets with more than 100 values were split into train, test, and validation sets, either using 10-fold or 5-fold cross-valdiation with the use of the scikit-learn [KFold cross-validation method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html).
-The number of folds (10 vs 5) was determined by what each specific paper had done in their own respective studies.
-Datasets with less than 100 values were split into train and test sets using the scikit-learn [LeaveOneOut cross-validaiton method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneOut.html).
+Datasets with more than 100 values were split into train, test, and validation sets, either using 10-fold or 5-fold cross-valdiation with the use of the scikit-learn [K-Fold cross-validation method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html).
+The number of folds (10 vs 5) was determined primarily by following what each respective study did.
+Datasets with less than 100 values were split into train and test sets using the scikit-learn [Leave-One-Out cross-validation method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneOut.html).

 Each dataset can be downloaded and read in by using Pandas.
 An example is shown below.
 ```